jakovid/nutrient-tracker/README.md

 ## Known Issues

-Currently, changes in the `ContentContext` and `WebImageContext` states do not trigger an immediate reload upon submission from the admin panel.
-I'm actively looking into this.
+Currently, the `header` faces display issues after the user inputs their information.
+This is not a priority as the project is over.

 ## Preview